Luke-Jacobs/luke-jacobs.github.io/tutorials/hangman/intro.md

 # Overview

 It is hard to start programming because the results of learning come much later.
 However, this project should give good results if you work at it long enough.
-We will be making a console game for hangman.
+We will be making a command-line game for hangman.

 # Understandings